ottenbreit-data-science/aplr/README.md

 Available for Windows, most Linux distributions and MacOS.

 # How to use
-Please see the two example Python scripts [here](https://github.com/ottenbreit-data-science/aplr/tree/main/examples).
-They cover common use cases, but not all of the functionality in this package.
+Please see the example Python scripts [here](https://github.com/ottenbreit-data-science/aplr/tree/main/examples).

 # Sponsorship
 Please consider sponsoring Ottenbreit Data Science by clicking on the Sponsor button.
 Sufficient funding will enable maintenance of APLR and further development.